 How to Harvest and Store Cauliflower

-Harvest cauliflowers when the heads are 6-8 inches in diameter.
+Harvest cauliflower when the head is 6-8 inches in diameter.
 The buds should be tightly packed together.
-Small heads that are starting to open should also be harvested.
+Small heads that start to open should also be harvested.

-If left in the ground too long cauliflowers will appear coarse.
-Overly mature cauliflowers lack a pleasant flavor and are best discarded.
+If left in the ground too long cauliflower will appear coarse.
+Overly mature cauliflower lacks a pleasant flavor and are best discarded.

-Harvest cauliflowers by cutting the heads, and some of the leaves, away from the plant with a sharp knife.
+Harvest cauliflower by cutting the head, and some of the leaves, away from the plant with a sharp knife.

-Cauliflowers should be harvested when the heads have reached the desired size and the buds are still tightly compacted.
+Cauliflower should be harvested when the head has reached the desired size and the buds are still tightly compacted.
 As the buds separate the crop begins to lose its flavor.

 Leave the main stem of the plant in the ground.
-Cauliflowers continue to produce small, edible florets, similar to broccoli, after the initial harvest.
+Cauliflower continues to produce small, edible florets, similar to broccoli, after the initial harvest.

 Growing cauliflower is often considered to be a difficult task.
 However this staple of the vegetable garden is, once established, an easy plant to cultivate.
-A beneficiary of crop rotation if cared for correctly, you will be able to enjoy growing cauliflowers in your own garden with little trouble.
+A beneficiary of crop rotation if cared for correctly, you will be able to enjoy cauliflower in your own garden with little trouble.